mdjmplugin/mobile-dj-manager/readme.txt

 **Bug Fixes**

+* Incorrect URL format on availability check when no availability
 * Some automated tasks were not running if the associated meta key was missing from the event
 * Inserted missing text domain
 * Duplicate enqueuing of datepicker within Availability widget causing potential PHP notice